 Climate change is a hot-button topic today.
 Concerned consumers across the country want to minimize their carbon footprint (and save money) by reducing their energy use.
-An efficient heating system is essential in cold climates like Ontario’s, where heating costs can account for as much as 61% of your home energy consumption.
+Many wonder how high-efficiency furnaces save homeowners money?
+An efficient heating system is essential in cold climates like Ontario, where heating costs can account for as much as 61% of your home energy consumption.

 Benefits Of An Efficient Home Heating System